telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/css-styles.md

 >note As of **Q3 2015**, **Apply CSS Class** can apply classes to block elements.
 To instruct the tool to do so, you should add a CSS rule with a selector of this type—`[tag].[classname]`.
 For example, `p.red-background`.

 In the **RadEditor** declaration, add **EditorCssClass** elements to **CssClasses**.
-In the example below all three CSS classes are listed along with a "Clear Class" entry.
-If the **CssClasses** tag is empty all available classes will be listed.
+In the example below, all three CSS classes are listed along with a "Clear Class" entry.
+If the **CssClasses** tag is empty, all available classes will be listed.

->important If your page does not contain any css classes and you try set an item in the dropdown with the CssClasses.Add syntax, e.g.
+>important If your page does not contain any css classes and you try set an item in the dropdown with the CssClasses.Add syntax, for example:
 >
 >`RadEditor1.CssClasses.Add("Links class ", "a.link")`
 >